brandon-m-navarro/HCI_Portfolio/README.md

   The goal for this project was to use the _AFrame_ framework to create a virtual reality experience.
 Our team decided to create a rhythm game where the player must block incoming projectiles with two shields.
 This was done by importing a number of libraries for the physics, collision, environment, and music synchronization.
 Additionally, the link for the _Glitch_ repository can be found [here](https://glitch.com/edit/#!/magma-music).

 [Design Manifesto](https://medium.com/@brandon.m.navarro/design-manifesto-for-cs-3041-6ae73e8ae714) -
-  What the TLDR?
+  Want the TLDR?
 Click the link above to read the summarizing piece I wrote for the class.
 Thanks for checking out my site!

 ### Contact